‘Person of interest’ in double homicide charged with shooting into Las Vegas home

-Authorities linked 23-year-old Shane Valentine to a shooting incident at a woman’s home after finding her son and his girlfriend dead inside a southwest valley apartment less than a month later.
+Authorities linked 23-year-old Shane Valentine to a shooting incident at a woman’s home after finding her son and his girlfriend dead less than a month later inside a southwest valley apartment.

-But after announcing an indictment in the earlier crime Wednesday, prosecutors stopped short of identifying Valentine as a suspect in the killing of Sydney Elysse Land, 21, and Nehemiah “Neo” Kauffman, 20.
+But after announcing an indictment Wednesday in the earlier crime, prosecutors stopped short of identifying Valentine as a suspect in the killing of Sydney Elysse Land, 21, and Nehemiah “Neo” Kauffman, 20.

 Valentine faces one count of discharging a firearm at or into an occupied structure and is being held on $150,000 bail.